trobol/unreal-feedback/SPECIFICATION.md

 A measurement from 0-5 representing the players feelings about the thing they are submitting feedback for.

 `build_id`: string
 The ID from unreal that identifies the build version that the player is playing

+`text`: string
+the text content of the submission

 `state`: object
 Select data about the current game and player state